 Rideshare operators (be it Uber or Grab) looking for extra rental income to augment their vehicle’s monthly amortization became a target of these shady individuals who pose as private car renter.
-These “car renters” either sells, or leases the car to someone else, or makes the car a collateral of some sort which they don’t have the authority to do since they are not the official owners of the car.
+These “car renters” either sell, or lease the car to someone else, or make the car a collateral of some sort which they don’t have the authority to do since they are not the official owners of the car.

 So, we need to know how to protect ourselves; be it they rent the car from us or we are offered a “too-good-to-be-true” deal to buy a car.
 Here are some tips from the online car platform Carmudi to prevent being a victim of these scams.

 - Look for signs of a legitimate rental.
 Ask if you can see the garage where they dispatch the vehicles.
 If you have your own driver, ask them if your trusted driver can drive instead.
 Double check with friends if they’ve heard about the car rental company.
 You might also want to check if their corporate clients actually engage and avails of car rental services.

 - Install GPS Tracking Device in your vehicle.
 Prevention is better than cure.
 Having a GPS tracking device installed in your vehicle is a good investment.
 So that if you’d want to check the location of your vehicle at any time.
 It’s good to take care of our assets, gives us peace of mind.

 - Manage the risk.
 At the first sign of trouble, pull your vehicle out as soon as you smell something fishy.
 Don’t wait it out and “see” for another week or another month.
 Listen to your gut instinct.